anetrebskii/agentic-review/readme.md

    npm run build
    ```

+The build process uses @vercel/ncc to bundle all dependencies into a single file, which is required for GitHub Actions to work properly.

 Alternatively, use the provided setup script:
 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```

+### Building for Distribution

+The project uses @vercel/ncc to bundle all dependencies into a single file.
+This is important because GitHub Actions don't install dependencies when they run in another repository.

+The build process:
+1. Compiles TypeScript to JavaScript into the `lib` directory
+2. Uses ncc to bundle all code and dependencies into a single file in the `dist` directory

+When committing changes to the repository, always make sure to run the build command to update the distribution files.

 ### Troubleshooting TypeScript Errors